Skip to main content

 • International Standards on Auditing

-The Law on Audit of 1994 as amended in 2004 defines audit and audit activities, specifies the scope of the entities subject to mandatory audit requirements, and establishes the Chamber of Auditors of Azerbaijan Republic (CAAR) as the professional self-regulatory organization for auditors.
+The Law on Audit of 1994, as amended, defines audit activities, establishes the scope of mandatory audits, and designates the Chamber of Auditors of the Azerbaijan Republic (CAAR) as the professional body responsible for regulating the audit profession.
+The law does not explicitly mandate the application of International Standards on Auditing (ISA).

 • Code of Ethics for Professional Accountants